Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

 This tax is paid by employees only and is calculated based on their total income, filing status, and personal exemptions.

-To calculate the income tax withholding amount for each employee’s paycheck, use their Form W-4 and the IRS employer withholding tables or run payroll through a payroll software.
+To calculate the income tax withholding amount for each employee’s paycheck, use their Form W-4 and the IRS employer withholding tables or run payroll through payroll software.

 State income tax

+Most states collect income tax, too.
 New York and California typically have the highest rates, but it can vary by year.
+(Those states—along with Hawaii, New Jersey, Puerto Rico, and Rhode Island—also collect State Disability Insurance tax.)
 On the other end of the spectrum, Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming don’t have a personal income tax on wages.
-(Note: Tennessee does tax interest and dividend income.)
+Learn more about specific payroll and tax information for your state:

 Any local taxes

-There are also a grab bag of taxes out there that are based on the city, county, or municipality that you work in.
+There may be local taxes at the city, county, or municipality level that employees may be responsible to pay.
 Typically, most companies are only required to withhold taxes for counties where there’s a work location, like a cafe, office, or construction site.

 Check with your local government or your payroll provider to ensure your payroll is compliant at the local, state, and federal levels.